Chocolate Cereal

 Origins of Cereal

 The concept of sweetened cereals gained traction in the early 20th century, as manufacturers sought to make breakfast more appealing to children.
-The addition of chocolate came later, inspired by the growing popularity of chocolate as a treat.
-By the mid-20th century, cereal companies began experimenting with chocolate flavors, offering a novel twist on traditional grain-based products.
+Chocolate, already popular as a confectionery treat, was eventually incorporated to create a more indulgent breakfast experience.

 Evolution Over Time